devreads51/devreads51.github.io/source/_posts/2019-7-31-driving-technical-change.md

 tags: [books, dev, management, change]
 excerpt_separator: <!--more-->
 canonical_url: "https://www.sandordargo.com/blog/2019/07/31/driving-technical-change"
+tweet: "If you don't have initiatives, don't want to change the status quo, don't believe that you can have an impact this is not your book, otherwise..."
 ---
 If you don't have initiatives, if you don't like to nor want to change the status quo, if you don't believe that you can or should have an impact this is not your book.
 <!--more-->